KarolinaObcowska/KarolinaObcowska/README.md

 ### Hi! 👋

 <h2>I'm Karolina and I'm looking for my first job as Web Developer.
-I'm basen in Wroclaw, Poland. </h2>
+I'm based in Wroclaw, Poland. </h2>

 <p>I'm currently working on a blog app in the MERN stack and I'm learning about accessibility, the basics of TypeScript and also I'm expanding my knowledge of testing.
 I associate my professional development with the MERN stack.
 I am looking for a place where I will be able to develop my skills in this area and learn best practices from people with more experience. </p>